akharrou/QuickDocs/LatexDraft.md

 # 2. Preamble
 <small>`[Search Tags: >preamble >perambule]`</small>

 The preambule area is meant to be a place where **things affecting the entire document** are supposed to be declared / defined / brought-up.
-Things like, the **document class** and **packages**; we will discuss them below.
+Things like, the **document class** and **packages** which we will discuss below.

 ---
 [🏠](#1-document-structure) | [⬅️](#2-preamble) | [➡️](#22-packages)